MicrosoftDocs/dynamics-365-fraud-protection/content/manage-cosmos-db-lists.md

 # Manage custom Cosmos DB lists

 Custom lists are created and defined by you.
 You can create custom lists that use Cosmos DB as a data source, tailored to your specific business needs or fraud protection strategy.
-For example, you can create a custom list containing email addresses, IP addresses, or product IDs, along with additional values associated with each entry.
+For example, you can create a custom list containing email addresses, IP addresses, or product IDs, along with other values associated with each entry.
 This option is ideal for large and complex datasets that require real-time updates and access.
 Moreover, you can maintain all list data in one place within your Cosmos DB database.

 ## Prerequisites